EpiLink/EpiLink/docs/Api.md

 ```

 * `automated`: True if the request was conducted by a bot, false otherwise
 * `author`: The name of the author.
 No particular format is guaranteed, but this name should be enough for a human to distinguish who conducted the request.
-Null if the author is not available to the user.
+Null if the author is not available to the user -- while the author is always logged on the back-end, a policy can be set to prevent users from accessing the identity of the requester in specific cases.
 * `reason`: The human-readable reason for the access.
+Again, no particular format is guaranteed.
 * `timestamp`: A ISO-8601 Instant of when the request happened, always in UTC (the `Z` at the end).

 ### GET /user